andyglick/ds-spring-bridge-addon/README.md

 what capabilities the JEE CDI containers might offer, so I looked for and apparently found a competent bidirectional bridge implementation.

-WHICH IS SO COOL THAT I COULD START JUMPING UP AND DOWN
+THIS IS SO COOL THAT I COULD START JUMPING UP AND DOWN

 Anyway, the code that I found is all at least 2 years old, so many of the library references are/were out of date, so I will be bumping all